 Then it follows from the diagram on the right that $\mathcal{E}^{-1}_{\mathsf{lin}} \circ \mathcal{E}_{\mathsf{lin}} = 1_{k\text{-}\mathsf{lin}\left[ \mathbb{A} \right]}$.
 So we conclude that $\mathcal{E}_{\mathsf{lin}}$ is a Cartesian $k$-linear isomorphism, and so $\mathsf{D}\text{-}\mathsf{lin}\left[ \mathbb{X} \right] \cong k\text{-}\mathsf{lin}\left[ \mathbb{A} \right]$. \end{proof}

-In order to prove the desired result for $k$-linear maps, we first need to discuss the derivative of $k$-linear maps.
+To prove the desired result for $k$-linear maps, we first need to discuss the derivative of $k$-linear maps.
 It turns out that the derivative of a $k$-linear map is also a $k$-linear map.
-Therefore, the subcategory of $k$-linear is a Cartesian $k$-differential category.
+Therefore, the subcategory of $k$-linear maps is a Cartesian $k$-differential category.

-\begin{lemma} \cite[Propostion 2.3.1]{blute2009cartesian} Let $(\mathbb{X}, \mathsf{D})$ be a Cartesian $k$-differential category.
+\begin{lemma} \cite[Proposition 2.3.1]{blute2009cartesian} Let $(\mathbb{X}, \mathsf{D})$ be a Cartesian $k$-differential category.
 If $f$ is a $k$-linear map in $\mathbb{X}$, then $\mathsf{D}[f]$ is also a $k$-linear map in $\mathbb{X}$.
 Therefore, $(k\text{-}\mathsf{lin}\left[ \mathbb{X} \right], \mathsf{D})$ is a Cartesian $k$-differential category and the inclusion functor $\mathcal{I}_{\mathbb{X}}: (k\text{-}\mathsf{lin}\left[ \mathbb{X} \right], \mathsf{D}) \to (\mathbb{X}, \mathsf{D})$ is a Cartesian $k$-differential category. \end{lemma}

 Using Proposition \ref{prop:biproductcofree}, we may show that $k$-linear maps in a cofree Cartesian $k$-differential category correspond to pairs of $k$-linear maps in the base category.